ghaiklor/sails-service-cipher/README.md

 console.log(jwt.encodeSync({foo: 'bar'})); // Encode object in sync mode and print to console JWT console.log(jwt.decodeSync('SOME_JWT_TOKEN')); // Decode JWT and print to console result
 ```

+## How to add another cipher?

+- First of all you need to inherits from `BaseCipher`.

+- Your class should have 4 methods described above in API section.

 ## License